-The practical component shall be for 25 marks with 15 marks awarded to a practical paper on drafting skills, 5 marks for maintaining a journal for the various drafts and 5 marks for viva-voce.
+The practical component shall be for 25 marks with 15 marks awarded to a practical paper on drafting skills, 5 marks for maintaining a journal for the various drafts and 5 marks for viva-voce at the end of the semester.
 A practical session shall be conducted every week for 1 hour.